Joe Adams (Missouri politician)

-Joe Adams (born January 4, 1944) is an American politician. succeeding Rory Ellinger, as a member of the Missouri House of Representatives, from 2015 to 2019.
-He was succeeded by Maria Chappelle-Nadal for one term, then after she stepped down, was elected again to his old seat in 2020, taking office in 2021.
+Joe Adams (born January 4, 1944) is an American politician who served as a member of the Missouri House of Representatives, from 2015 to 2019, succeeding Rory Ellinger.
+He was succeeded by Maria Chappelle-Nadal for one term, then after she stepped down, was elected again to his old seat in 2020, taking office in 2021 and serving until 2025.
 He is a member of the Democratic Party.

 Personal

 In 1960s, Adams served in the United States Air Force.
 He was a history professor at St. Louis Community College–Meramec where he taught American and African-American History for over 30 years.